Leoš Janáček: Legacy

 Sir Charles Mackerras, the Australian conductor who helped promote Janáček's works on the world's opera stages, described his style as "... completely new and original, different from anything else ... and impossible to pin down to any one style".
 According to Mackerras, Janáček's use of whole-tone scale differs from that of Debussy, his folk music inspiration is absolutely dissimilar from Dvořák's and Smetana's, and his characteristically complex rhythms differ from the techniques of the young Stravinsky.

 The French conductor and composer Pierre Boulez, who interpreted Janáček's operas and orchestral works, called his music surprisingly modern and fresh: "Its repetitive pulse varies through changes in rhythm, tone and direction."
 He described his opera From the House of the Dead as "primitive, in the best sense, but also extremely strong, like the paintings of Léger, where the rudimentary character allows a very vigorous kind of expression".

 The Czech conductor, composer and writer Jaroslav Vogel wrote what was for a long time considered the standard biography of Janáček in 1958.
 It first appeared in German translation, and in the Czech original in 1963.
 The first English translation came out in 1962 and it was later re-issued, in a version revised by Karel Janovický, in 1981.
 Charles Mackerras regarded it as his "Janáček bible".

 Janáček's life has been featured in several films.
 In 1974 Eva Marie Kaňková made a short documentary Fotograf a muzika (The Photographer and the Music) about the Czech photographer Josef Sudek and his relationship to Janáček's work.
 In 1983 the Brothers Quay produced a stop motion animated film, Leoš Janáček: Intimate Excursions, about Janáček's life and work, and in 1986 the Czech director Jaromil Jireš made Lev s bílou hřívou (Lion with the White Mane), which showed the amorous inspiration behind Janáček's works.
 In Search of Janáček is a Czech documentary directed in 2004 by Petr Kaňka, made to celebrate the 150th anniversary of Janáček's birth.
 An animated cartoon version of The Cunning Little Vixen was made in 2003 by the BBC, with music performed by the Deutsches Symphonie-Orchester Berlin and conducted by Kent Nagano.
 A re-arrangement of the opening of the Sinfonietta was used by the progressive rock band Emerson, Lake & Palmer for the song "Knife-Edge" on their 1970 debut album.

 The Janáček Philharmonic Orchestra was established in 1954.
 Today the 116-piece ensemble is associated with mostly contemporary music but also regularly performs works from the classical repertoire.
 The orchestra is resident at the House of Culture Vítkovice (Dům kultury Vítkovice) in Ostrava, Czech Republic.
-The orchestra tours extensively and has performed in Europe, the U.S., Australia, Japan, South Korea and Taiwan; its current music director is Theodore Kuchar.
+The orchestra tours extensively and has performed in Europe, the U.S., Australia, Japan, South Korea and Taiwan.

 Asteroid 2073 Janáček, discovered in 1974 by Luboš Kohoutek, is named in his honor.
-The Haruki Murakami novel 1Q84 uses Janáček's Sinfonietta as a recurring plot point.
+The Haruki Murakami novel 1Q84 (2009/2010) uses Janáček's Sinfonietta as a recurring plot point.
 Ostrava's international airport was renamed after Janáček in November 2006.